upewpi/Hackathon2018/README.md

 Create something useful for a cause or hobby you care about; something that will help you grow as a student and showcase your skills to the recruiters and engineers from Rocket Software

 ## Logistics
-Please arrive no later than 9AM Nov.
-3 2018 to Foisie 203-205 with your team.

 ### Team Name
 Team name have to be appropriate